-In 1903 the completion of the Iron Mountain and Southern railroad that would soon allow visitors from all over to come and explore the untouched and unspoiled beauty of the Branson area.
+In 1903 the completion of the Iron Mountain and Southern railroad would soon allow visitors from all over to come and explore the untouched and unspoiled beauty of the Branson area.
 The Railroad Company began working below the Lucia Post Office on the right of ways and other land acquired by the railroad.
 A portion of the property was soon designated for a town and placed under the direction of Charles Fulbright, the president of the Branson Town Company.
 Fulbright laid out and filed the town plot of Branson on October 26, 1903.
 Unfortunately, another town plot for Lucia had been filed by a man named B. B. Price on October 2, 1903.
 By the end of November, Mr. Fulbright owned both town sites, and the name of Branson eventually prevailed.

-He was so impressed with the people and natural beauty of the area that he wrote his best selling book “Shepherd of the Hills,” which upon it’s publishing in 1907, drew thousands of new visitors to the Branson.
+He was so impressed with the people and natural beauty of the area that he wrote his best-selling book “Shepherd of the Hills,” which, upon its publishing in 1907, drew thousands of new visitors to the Branson.

-In 1913 construction of Ozark Beach Dam at Powersite on the White River created Lake Taneycomo.
-The lake drew bass fisherman by the hundreds and the area enjoyed increasing tourism due to its ease of accessibility by car or train.
+In 1913 construction of the Ozark Beach Dam at Powersite on the White River created Lake Taneycomo.
+The lake drew bass fisherman by the hundreds, and the area enjoyed increasing tourism due to its ease of accessibility by car or train.
 Statistics showed an average of 27,000 visitors to Branson during those first summer months.

 After World War II craftsmen, artists, and retirees began to come to the area.
-In the late 1940’s the Hugo Herschend family leased Marvel Cave from the Lynch daughters and began to make improvements.
+In the late 1940s, the Hugo Herschend family leased Marvel Cave from the Lynch daughters and began to make improvements.

 Silver Dollar City, so named for the change first given customers, was opened in 1960 by the Herschend family, with a single street of shops and a stagecoach ride.
 Tourists came in growing numbers to enjoy the big new lake, the Herschends’ 1890’s Silver Dollar City theme park, and the Trimbles’ new outdoor theater at the Shepherd of the Hills Farm.

-Today Branson has more theater seats than Broadway and stars like Andy Williams, The Lennon Sisters, Mel Tillis, Glen Campbell, Mickey Gilley, Moe Bandy, Yakov Smirnoff, The Oak Ridge Boys, Neal McCoy and many more have performed here.
+Today Branson has more theater seats than Broadway, and stars like Andy Williams, The Lennon Sisters, Mel Tillis, Glen Campbell, Mickey Gilley, Moe Bandy, Yakov Smirnoff, The Oak Ridge Boys, Neal McCoy, and many more have performed here.